Better outbound starts with better books

 - Getting more reps on target

-- Ramping reps faster
+- Ramping new reps faster

 - Working more high-potential accounts